CIntellifusion/CIntellifusion.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a fourth-year undergraduate student at Renmin University of China, working under the supervision of Prof. Jun He (Renmin University) and Prof. Hongyan Liu (Tsinghua University).
-During my visit to HKUST, I was mentored by Prof. Qifeng Chen.
+During my visit to HKUST, I was supervised by Prof. Qifeng Chen researching about RLHF + Video Generation.
+Now I am working with Dr.Junliang Guo at ML Group, MSRA.

 My research interests include generative models, AI-generated content, video generation, and talking head generation.
 I also keep up with a wide range of research in AI, having explored papers on topics such as MLLM, diffusion models, PEFT, and RLHF, which I have saved [here](https://awesome-papers-vercel.vercel.app/) and [here](https://github.com/CIntellifusion/Awesome-Papers).

-I am actively **seeking PhD opportunities** starting in Fall 2025.
+I am actively **seeking 25 fall PhD opportunities**.
 If my work aligns with your interests, please feel free to reach out to me.
-I am highly self-motivated and robust.

 # 🔥 News